- Medical Malpractice

 In addition to being affected by genetic and chromosomal anomalies, babies in utero can also be damaged by exposure to a variety of toxic substances, including prescription or over-the-counter medications.
 Prenatal care must include careful evaluation of the medications prescribed a pregnant patient.
 Otherwise, the medical provider could be liable for birth defects resulting from taking certain medications during pregnancy.

-Fortunately, parents may be able to obtain compensation for their expenses, losses, and other costs associated with a birth defect by filing a claim or lawsuit.
+In some cases, parents may be able to obtain compensation for their expenses, losses, and other costs associated with a birth defect by filing a claim or lawsuit.
 They may be able to recover the costs of the child’s medical treatment, lost income, punitive damages in some cases, and other expenses related to caring for their child.

 At Richards & Richards, LLP, our legal team includes an attorney who is also a nurse practitioner and former hospital administrator.
-Attorney Veronica Richards uses her knowledge, experience and leadership to help parents and their children obtain the compensation they need after a baby is born with a birth defect.
+Attorney Veronica Richards uses her medical knowledge, experience and leadership to help parents and their children obtain the compensation they need after a baby is born with a birth defect.
 In addition to the in-house medical knowledge provided by Attorney Richards, our clients benefit from our nationally recognized medical experts and specialists who help us build the strongest possible cases for our clients.
 These are challenging cases, and our law firm has the ability to pursue justice for parents and their children through the legal system.

 If your child was born with a birth defect that you believe could have been prevented or repaired, talk to the attorneys at the Western Pennsylvania law firm of Richards & Richards, LLP.
 Schedule a free consultation to find out whether you are eligible to file a claim to obtain compensation.
 In addition to offering free consultations, we take cases on a contingency basis, which means that you pay no attorney’s fees if we fail to obtain compensation for you and your child.